 This full day of training will provide participants with a solid introduction to site assessment and the process of Preliminary Ecological Appraisal (PEA).

-The one day training course will provide participants with a solid introduction to site assessment and the process of Preliminary Ecological Appraisal (PEA).
 The course will cover why we need PEAs, completing an effective desk study, survey preparation as well as the hierarchy of mitigation, compensation and enhancement.
 It will also cover habitat compensation/enhancement techniques, report writing (in line with industry standards and best practice guidance), and how to provide feedback to clients.
+The training is jointly led by Ben Kimpton and Giles Coe and offers a great opportunity to update on the recently published changes to CIEEM’s Guidelines for Preliminary Ecological Appraisal.

 A field trip is included to practice Phase 1 habitat survey and protected species risk assessment of farmland and park adjacent to the venue.

-This course does not go into detail on the ecology and identification of individual species/species groups, or how to carry out Phase 2 surveys, but resources are provided to assist with these skills.
+This course does not go into detail on the ecology and identification of individual species/species groups, or how to carry out Phase 2 surveys, but signposting to further resources is provided to assist with these skills.

 Who Should Attend?